What should you think about when specifying?

 Complete the form below to assist with identifying the correct expansion joint for your project

-Each expansion joint job is unique so please contact us on 027 295 4457 for a system demonstration
+Each expansion joint job is unique so please contact us on 0800 SPAN-IT for a system demonstration